EricTheGray/use-actions/README.md

 > a reusable hook for creating actions that manipulate state.

-For those of us who enjoyed working with [bindActionCreators](https://redux.js.org/api/bindactioncreators) from [Redux](https://redux.js.org) but could do without so much boiler plate code.
+For those of us who enjoyed the feel of working with [bindActionCreators](https://redux.js.org/api/bindactioncreators) from [Redux](https://redux.js.org).
+This package aims to supply the benefits of actions without the need for a reducer.

 ## Installation

 useActions requires a peer dependency of **React 16.8.0** or later

-Not hosted on npm yet.
-For now the master branch will always have a working version of the package.

 ```
 npm install --save er1cstotle/useActions#master
 ```

+useActions is **not** hosted on npm yet.
+The master branch will always have a working version of the package.

 <!-- This assumes that you’re using the [npm](https://npmjs.com) package manager with a module bundler like [Webpack](https://webpack.js.org/) or [Browserify](http://browserify.org/) to consume [CommonJS](http://webpack.github.io/docs/commonjs.html) modules. -->

-## Example
+## Example Usage
 ```js
 const actions = {
   increment({ count }) {